bikibird/icecreamclouds/README.md

 The next idea was one-way reflective clouds.
 It could certainly work if the math was right.
 The only drawback was baseball sized hail that would bonk people on the head.
 What a headache!
 Everyone was downhearted, but then Professor van Stroopwafel thought of a way to make the hail softer, sweeter, and overall ice creamier.

 It worked!
 In year three, they even figured out how to add toppings.
-Now every summer folks gather in parks and on lawns to catch ice cream from the ice cream clouds.
+Now every summer folks gather in parks and on lawns to catch ice cream from the skies.

 *****
 Catch falling scoops of ice cream and toppings to complete each order.